noamross/jekyll-site/collaborating with R.md

 There are a large number of online forums for discussing R and asking questions.
-Some of the most popular are [Stack Overflow](http://stackoverflow.com/questions/tagged/r), a general programmers Q&A website with a large R section, and the [R-help](https://stat.ethz.ch/mailman/listinfo/r-help) listserv.
+Some of the most popular are [Stack Overflow](http://stackoverflow.com/questions/tagged/r), a general programmers Q&A website with a large R section, the [R-help](https://stat.ethz.ch/mailman/listinfo/r-help) listserv, [Cross-Validated](http://stats.stackexchange.com/), a statistics-focused Q&A site.
 You can also find specialty forums, like [R-sig-ecology](https://stat.ethz.ch/mailman/listinfo/r-sig-ecology), or local forums like the [Davis R Users'